ShobieShy/magewar/README.md

 ## Overview

-Magewar is a co-op looter fantasy RPG built with **Godot 4.5** that combines the humor and absurdity of Konosuba with the loot-driven gameplay of Borderlands.
-Players are summoned as weak misfits to a fractured realm and must grow stronger by defeating monsters, crafting powerful weapons, and uncovering the mystery behind the Dungeon Fracture.
+Magewar is a co-op looter fantasy RPG built with **Godot 4.5** where Players are summoned as weak misfits to a fractured realm and must grow stronger by defeating monsters, crafting powerful weapons, and uncovering the mystery behind the Dungeon Fracture.

 ### Key Features